-Mass Poetry's Professional Development program is led by engaging poet-instructors and focused on the teaching of poetic craft and technique, providing skills for educators to invigorate their classrooms.
-While the sessions are geared toward high school teachers working with the Common Core Curriculum, anyone who seeks to strengthen their knowledge and skills in creative writing poetry instruction are welcome to attend.
+Mass Poetry’s Professional Development program is led by engaging Poet-Educators focused on the teaching of poetic craft, and on providing educators with the skills they need to get poetry off the page, invigorating their classrooms.
+While the sessions are geared toward high school teachers working with the Common Core Curriculum, all those seeking to strengthen their knowledge and skills in creative writing are welcome to attend.
 Teachers earn PDPs, while others earn Certificates of Completion.

-Join workshop leader Ben Berman at Mass Poetry’s 2019 Professional Development seminar to learn new techniques and invigorate your classroom next year.
-Over the course of three days, participants will have the opportunity to study the craft of poetry and will learn a range of hands-on techniques that they can use in their classrooms.
+Join workshop leaders John Bonanni & Lillian-Yvonne Bertram for Mass Poetry’s 2020 Teacher Summer Institute to learn new techniques and invigorate your classroom in the year ahead.
+Over the course of four days, participants will have the opportunity to study the craft of poetry and will learn a range of hands-on techniques that they can use in their classrooms.
 In addition to looking at craft, we will also learn about the creative process, the difference between drafting and revising poems, and various ways to engage students through poetry.
 Teachers will leave with a heightened understanding and appreciation for poetry and its place in the classroom.

-See what 2015 participants have said about the Professional Development Course:
+See what other 2015 participants have said about the Professional Development Course:

 “I thought it was fabulous.
 Regie dwells in creativity and lets it thrive in his teaching.
 What a positive energy, constructive and specific guidance, and overall intelligent imagination he offers.
 The space is unique and feels fresh and comfortable.
 I am excited to use his techniques and insights in teaching youth.”